Aruba's Wild Side: Nature, Animal & Eco-Friendly Experiences Beyond the Beach

 Whether you're hiking Arikok or kayaking Spanish Lagoon, this is what we never leave the house without:

-• A wide-brim sun hat — Aruba sun is stronger than you'd expect (sun hat)
+- A wide-brim sun hat, since Aruba sun is stronger than you'd expect (sun hat)

-• A reusable water bottle — Arikok has limited shade, hydrate constantly (water bottle)
+- A reusable water bottle, because Arikok has limited shade so hydrate constantly (water bottle)

 Our Honest Recommendation

 If you have one full day, do Arikok in the morning and the Donkey Sanctuary in the afternoon.
 If you have two days, add a kayak trip to Spanish Lagoon.
 If you have three or more, throw in a sunrise horseback ride along Wariruri Beach.
-That sequence has worked for every guest we've sent — solo travelers, families with kids, couples doing both beach and active days.
+That sequence has worked for every guest we've sent, from solo travelers to families with kids to couples doing both beach and active days.

 Aruba is small enough to do all of this in a single trip without burning out.
 The hard part is just deciding to leave the beach for a morning.
 Once you do, the island opens up.

 Ready to plan?
-Pick up your Arikok day-pass info from ACF, book a horseback ride through us, and grab your rental car ahead of time so you're not stuck depending on resort shuttles.
-Bon bini — and welcome to the wild side of Aruba!
+Pick up your Arikok day-pass info from ACF, book a horseback ride through us, and arrange a rental car ahead of time so you're not stuck depending on resort shuttles.
+Bon bini, and welcome to the wild side of our One Happy Island!

 Photography: Main image & park photos by Aruba Conservation Foundation